HumanTree92/esx_advancedgarage/README.md

 # About esx_advancedgarage:
 Advanced Garage System for ESX

 This Code has been completely re-worked.
 ESX Advanced Garage supports Cars, Boats, & Aircrafts.
-This Garage Script only takes into account the Vehicles Purchased in the Car/Boat/Aircraft Shop or any other Shop that sells Vehicles.
-Players can also go to the Pound to retrieve their Vehicle if its lost or Destroyed for a Fee.
-During a reboot all Vehicles go back to the Garage.
+This Garage Script only takes into account the Vehicles Purchased through `esx_vehicleshop` & `esx_advancedvehicleshop`.
+Players can also go to the Impound to retrieve their Vehicles if its lost or Destroyed for a Fee.

 # Look in the Wiki before submitting Issues.
 (Failure to abide by this will result in Block)
 * [Added Wiki that has the Common Problems Fixed](https://github.com/HumanTree92/esx_advancedgarage/wiki)